-Garantia's own funds consist fully of unrestricted Tier 1 basic own funds.
-Garantia does not apply the transition arrangements in defining its basic own funds and Garantia's own funds do not include items classified as ancillary own funds.
-Garantia does not use the matching adjustment or the volatility adjustment in the calculation technical provisions.
-Garantia applies the standard formula for the solvency capital requirement calculation.
+Garantia's basic own funds consist fully of unrestricted Tier 1 basic own funds.
+Garantia does not apply transition arrangements in defining its basic own funds and Garantia's own funds do not include items classified as ancillary own funds.
+Garantia does not use the matching adjustment or the volatility adjustment in the calculation of technical provisions.
+Garantia applies the standard formula in the calculation of the solvency capital requirement.
 Garantia does not use simplified calculation in the standard formula's risk modules or sub-modules, or company-specific parameters instead of the parameters of the standard formula.
 Garantia does not apply the transition arrangements of technical provisions or market risk calculations.

 Garantia's solvency capital requirement has included a capital add-on set by the Financial Supervisory Authority as of 30 June 2018.
 The Financial Supervisory Authority assesses the amount of the capital add-on at least once a year.
-The Financial Supervisory Authority previously adjusted its decision regarding the capital add-on on 17 June 2019, when the capital add-on was set at EUR 19.8 (17.83) million.
-The updated add-on is included in the company's solvency capital requirement as of 30 June 2019.
+The Financial Supervisory Authority previously adjusted its decision regarding the capital add-on on 29 May 2020, when the amount of the add-on was set at EUR 15.3 (19.81) million.
+The updated capital add-on is included in the company's solvency capital requirement as of 30 June 2020.
+In 2020, when making the add-on decision, the Financial Supervisory Authority acknowledged, for the first time, the capital requirement for insurance risk calculated as per Garantia's own economic capital model.

-In its decision regarding the capital add-on, the Financial Supervisory Authority stated that the risk profile of Garantia's non-life underwriting risk differs from the underlying assumptions in the standard formula for the Solvency Capital Requirement calculation.
-The Financial Supervisory Authority also stated that the requirement to use an internal model approach is not appropriate in Garantia's case.
+In its decision regarding the capital add-on, the Financial Supervisory Authority stated that the risk profile of Garantia's non-life underwriting risk differs from the underlying assumptions in the standard formula for the solvency capital requirement calculation by more than 15%, and therefore the preconditions for raising the company's capital requirement continue to exist.
+According to the Financial Supervisory Authority's estimate, there have been no substantial changes in the company's risk profile since the previous decision made on 17 June 2019.
+The Financial Supervisory Authority also reiterated that the requirement to use the internal model is not currently appropriate in Garantia's case.